Observability

 Configure the

-:Click to expand the
+Lokibucket lifecycle, usings3cmd:Click to expand the

-<LifecycleConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/"> <Rule> <ID>Expire old fake data</ID> <Prefix>fake/</Prefix> <Status>Enabled</Status> <Expiration> <Days>10</Days> </Expiration> </Rule> <Rule> <ID>Expire old index data</ID> <Prefix>index/</Prefix> <Status>Enabled</Status> <Expiration> <Days>10</Days> </Expiration> </Rule> </LifecycleConfiguration>
+Loki bucket lifecycle<LifecycleConfiguration xmlns="http://s3.amazonaws.com/doc/2006-03-01/"> <Rule> <ID>Expire old fake data</ID> <Prefix>fake/</Prefix> <Status>Enabled</Status> <Expiration> <Days>10</Days> </Expiration> </Rule> <Rule> <ID>Expire old index data</ID> <Prefix>index/</Prefix> <Status>Enabled</Status> <Expiration> <Days>10</Days> </Expiration> </Rule> </LifecycleConfiguration> -

 Check that the

-was set (please replace the<>
+policywas set (please replace the<>placeholders accordingly):Note

 The

-, based on the expiration date.
+DO Spacesbackend implementation will clean the objects for youautomatically, based on the expiration date.
 You can always go back and edit the policy if needed later on, by uploading a new one.

 Setting up Alert Manager

-.
+Alertmanager is deployed alongside Prometheus and forms the alerting layer of the kube-prom-stack.
 It handles alerts generated by Prometheus by deduplicating, grouping, and routing them to various integrations such as email, Slack or PagerDuty.
 Alerts and notifications are a critical part of your workflow.
 When things go wrong (e.g. any service is down, or a pod is crashing, etc.), you will want to get notifications in real time to handle critical situations as soon as possible.

-s section from the kube-prom-stack Helm values file.
-You will be creating a sample alert that will trigger if the microservices-demo-prod
+To create a new alert, you need to add a new definition in the additionalPrometheusRules section from the kube-prom-stack Helm values file.
+You will be creating a sample alert that will trigger if the microservices-demo-prod namespace does not have an expected number of instances.
+The expected number of pods for the online boutique application is 10.

 -